Train Regression Neural Networks Using Regression Learner App

 For more information on the currently selected model, consult the Current Model Summary pane.
 Check and compare additional model characteristics, such as R-squared (coefficient of determination), MAE (mean absolute error), and prediction speed.
 To learn more, see View and Compare Model Statistics.
 In the Current Model Summary pane, you can also find details on the currently selected model type, such as options used for training the model.

 Plot the predicted response versus the true response.
-On the Regression Learner tab, in the Plots section, click Predicted vs. Actual and select Validation Data.
+On the Regression Learner tab, in the Plots section, click the arrow to open the gallery, and then click Predicted vs. Actual (Validation) in the Validation Results group.
 Use this plot to determine how well the regression model makes predictions for different response values.

 A perfect regression model has predicted responses equal to the true responses, so all the points lie on a diagonal line.
 The vertical distance from the line to any point is the error of the prediction for that point.
 A good model has small errors, so the predictions are scattered near the line.
 Typically, a good model has points scattered roughly symmetrically around the diagonal line.
 If you can see any clear patterns in the plot, you can most likely improve your model.